-VIII.
-CONCLUSION AND FUTURE WORK
+9 CONCLUSION AND FUTURE WORK

 We considered the problem of minimizing the completion time of distributed interest point detection and feature extraction in a visual sensor network.
 We formulated the problem as a stochastic multi-objective optimization problem.
-We proposed a regression scheme to support the prediction of the detection threshold so as to maintain a target number of interest points, and a prediction scheme based on a percentilebased approximation of the interest point distribution for minimizing the completion time.
+We proposed a regression scheme to support the prediction of the detection threshold so as to maintain a target number of interest points, and a prediction scheme based on a percentile-based approximation of the interest point distribution for minimizing the completion time.
 Our numerical results show that prediction is essential for achieving good system performance.
 The gain of high order predictors is moderate in general, and depending on the characteristics of the video trace it may even be detrimental to system performance to use higher order prediction models.
-Our results show that the simple AR(1)and the last value predictors together with a quantile-based approximation of the interest point distribution offer good performance at low computational complexity, making them good candidates for use in visual sensor networks.
+Our results show that the simple AR(1) and the last value predictors together with a quantile-based approximation of the interest point distribution offer good performance at low computational complexity, making them good candidates for use in visual sensor networks.
+We considered the effect of the randomness of the wireless channel and demonstrated that prediction-based completion time minimization is crucial, even when the transmission times can vary significantly.